Subletting in Dubai: Complete Legal & Practical Guide for Tenants and Landlords

 3. Legal Framework and Regulations on Subletting in Dubai

-Understanding the subletting legal requirements in Dubai is essential before you decide to rent out your leased unit.
-Dubai’s rental laws — particularly Article 24 and 25 of Law No. 26 of 2007, as amended by Law No. 33 of 2008 — define the rights, duties, and restrictions governing subletting.
+Understanding the subletting legal requirements in Dubai is essential before you sublet your apartment.
+Dubai’s rental regulations—particularly Article 24 and 25 of Law No. 26 of 2007, as amended by Law No. 33 of 2008—define the rights, obligations, and restrictions governing legal subletting.

 Core Legal Provisions

-Article 24: The tenant cannot sublet a property without the landlord’s written consent.
+- Article 24: Tenants cannot sublet a property without landlord’s written consent.

-Article 25: If subletting occurs without approval, the landlord has the legal right to evict the tenant and subtenant and may claim damages.
+- Article 25: If subletting occurs without approval, the landlord has the legal right to evict both tenant and subtenant and may claim damages.

 Ejari & RERA Oversight

-Every tenancy contract and sublease must be registered under Ejari, the official tenancy registration system managed by RERA.
+- Every tenancy contract and sublease must be registered under Ejari, the official Dubai tenancy registration system managed by RERA.

-Ejari subletting rules also require that the sublease mirrors the terms of the main lease, including rental amount and duration.
+- Ejari subletting requirements also mandate that the sublease mirrors the main lease terms, including rental amount and duration.

 4. Step-by-Step Guide: How to Sublet an Apartment Legally in Dubai

-If you’re wondering how to sublease your apartment in Dubai without facing legal trouble, follow these simple yet crucial steps.
-Each ensures your sublet apartment Dubai arrangement stays compliant with local tenancy laws.
+If you’re wondering how to sublet your apartment in Dubai without facing legal trouble, follow these essential steps.
+Each ensures your Dubai subletting arrangement stays compliant with local tenancy laws and RERA regulations.

 Step 1: Review Your Tenancy Contract